-In 2010, subjects of labor and employment were devolved to provinces under the 18th Amendment to the Constitution of Pakistan, as a result of which the federal labor laws became applicable on provinces under Article 270 AA (6) of the Constitution of Pakistan.
-The 18th Constitutional Amendment in Pakistan has altered the landscape of the labor administration system in the country.
+In 2010, subjects of labor and employment were devolved to provinces under the 18thE Amendment to the Constitution of Pakistan, as a result of which the federal labor lawsO became applicable on provinces under Article 270 AA (6) of the Constitution of Pakistan.N The 18th Constitutional Amendment in Pakistan has altered the landscape of the laborLY administration system in the country.
 Provinces now have a greater responsibility and resources in terms of legislation and implementation.
 Each province has developed its own labor policy to protect worker's rights.
-The policy relevant to the KWSSIP project is the Sindh Labor Policy, 2018.
-This Policy sets out the framework on industrial relations, social and economic wellbeing of the people of the province of Sindh.
+The policy relevant to the N-5 project is the Sindh Labor Policy, 2018, Khyber Pakhtunkhwa Labor Policy 2018 and Punjab Labor Policy 2018.
+These Policies sets out the framework on industrial relations, social and economic wellbeing of the people of the province of Punjab, Sindh and Khyber Pakhtunkhwa.

-After the Eighteenth Amendment, Sindh adopted various laws which comprised of labor laws, welfare and industrial relations laws, where the applicable labor laws are discussed below:
+After the Eighteenth Amendment, each province adopted various laws which comprised of labor laws, welfare and industrial relations laws, where the applicable labor laws are discussed below: